-Language and intercultural communication are central to all degree programs at the Monterey Institute.
+Language and intercultural communication are central to all degree programs at the Institute.

-Language and intercultural communication lie at the very heart of the Monterey Institute's mission.
-To "be the solution" is to view language as a way to connect rather than a barrier, and to use it to facilitate dialogue between different peoples and cultures.
+Language and intercultural communication lie at the very heart of the Institute's mission.
+We teach students to view language as a way to connect and facilitate dialogue between different peoples and cultures.

 Our graduate degree programs integrate language into their core curricula, enabling students to reach across cultural and linguistic barriers towards more global career opportunities.
 Our language and intercultural studies program focus on professionally-relevant content areas such as politics, business, policy, environment, and social issues.